filecoin-project/devgrants/.github/ISSUE_TEMPLATE/microgrant.md

+## Thank you for your interst in the microgrant program!
+We are not accepting new applications at this time, but be sure to check back in!
+The next round will be open shortly.

 ---
 name: Next Step Microgrant Application
 about: We are not accepting new applications at this time, but be sure to check back in!
 The next round will be open shortly.